 9. Other Considerations

-All the little extras to a successful roof job need to be accounted for.
+All the little extras to a successful roof job must be accounted for.

-Access is an obvious one, both the form of this such as a cherry picker or scaffold, and hire arrangements, storage, and how it will be delivered and erected.
+Access is apparent in the form of this, such as a cherry picker or scaffold, and hire arrangements, storage, and how it will be delivered and erected.

-You might also need to look inside the property and also loft areas or upper rooms that need access and photo taking.
+You might also need to look inside the property and loft areas or upper rooms needing access and photo taking.

 10. Logging Results

 However, as the saying goes, a picture says a thousand words.
-Therefore, good photos by the roofer, both close-up and broader perspective, are critical before and after the works.
+Therefore, good photos by the roofer, both close-up and broader perspective, are critical before and after the work.

 The Top Ten Roofing Tips